 Surviving spouses are eligible for a range of benefits that can help them navigate life after the loss of their partner.
 Some key benefits include:

-• Assistance Programs: Various programs offer financial aid, counseling services, and educational opportunities to help surviving spouses rebuild their lives.
+Assistance Programs: Various programs offer financial aid, counseling servicesProfessional guidance to help individuals cope with emotional, mental, or social challenges., and educational opportunities to help surviving spouses rebuild their lives.

 Disability Preference and Reemployment Rights